minprog/platforms/basics/3 homepage/index.md

 Okay, let's add a simple webpage to your repository.
 First, on your working repository page (https://github.com/uva-webapps/homepage-username), click on the green "Clone or download" button.
 Copy the "Clone with HTTPS" link to your clipboard (if familiar with SSH, you can use that instead).

-Open "Git Bash" on Windows or the "Terminal" on macOS.
+Open the Terminal.

 `cd` to a directory where you want to put your project and run

     git clone repository_url homepage

 where `repository_url` is the link you just copied from GitHub.
-You will be prompted for your GitHub username and password
+You might be prompted for your GitHub username and password.

 Go ahead and run `cd homepage` to enter your repository.
 Now, run